-An LC circuit is a type of an electric circuit that is made up of an inductor which is expressed by the letter L and a capacitor represented by the letter C. Here, both are connected in a single circuit.
-An LC circuit is also sometimes referred to as a tank circuit, resonant circuit, or tuned circuit.
-LC circuits act as major components in various electronic devices like radio equipment, in circuits like filters, oscillators, and tuners.
+An LC circuit is a type of electric circuit that is made up of an inductor which is expressed by the letter L, and a capacitor, represented by the letter C. Here, both are connected in a single circuit.
+An LC circuit is also referred to as a tank circuit, resonant circuit, or tuned circuit.
+LC circuits act as major components in various electronic devices like radio equipment in circuits like filters, oscillators, and tuners.

-LC circuit is a suitable model in many cases mainly because by using this type of circuit we can assume that there is no dissipation of energy even in if there is any resistance.
-However, if we were to be practical any implementation will involve loss because of the small electrical resistance in the connecting wires or components.
-This type of circuit is used because it can oscillate with minimum damping making the resistance as low as possible.
+An LC circuit is a suitable model in many cases mainly because, by using this type of circuit, we can assume that there is no dissipation of energy even if there is any resistance.
+However, if we have to be practical, any implementation will involve loss because of the small electrical resistance in the connecting wires or components.
+This type of circuit is used because it can oscillate with minimum damping, making the resistance as low as possible.
 Nonetheless, most of the circuits work with some loss.

 When an LC circuit oscillates at its natural resonant frequency, it can reserve electrical energy.
-The capacitor depending on the voltage it receives will store energy in the electric field (E) between its plates whereas an inductor depending on the current, it will accumulate energy in its magnetic field (B).
+The capacitor, depending on the voltage it receives, will store energy in the electric field (E) between its plates, whereas an inductor depending on the current, will accumulate energy in its magnetic field (B).

 A resonant frequency is defined as an undamped or natural frequency of a system.
 In the case of LC circuits, the resonant frequency is usually determined by the impedance L and capacitance C.

-Meanwhile, the network order is an order of rational function which describes the network in complex frequency variables s.
+On the other hand, the network order is an order of rational functions, which describes the network in complex frequency variables s.
 The order generally equals the number of L and C elements of the circuit and cannot exceed in any event.

 Applications or Uses of LC Circuit